HydroCouple/openswmm.gui/docs/reference/special-dialogs.md

 Axis whether to use the left or right vertical axis to plot the data series.

+[tip]
-[icon_tip] As you select objects on the Study Area Map or in the Project Browser their types and ID names will automatically appear in this dialog.
+As you select objects on the Study Area Map or in the Project Browser their types and ID names will automatically appear in this dialog.

 Click the Accept button to add/update the data series into the plot or click the Cancel button to disregard your edits.
 You will then be returned to the Time Series Plot Selection dialog where you can add or edit another data series.

+[tip]
-[icon_tip] To make a precipitation time series display in inverted fashion on a plot, assign it to the right axis and after the plot is displayed, use the Graph Options Dialog to invert the right axis and expand the scales of both the left and right axes (so it doesn't overlap another data series).
+To make a precipitation time series display in inverted fashion on a plot, assign it to the right axis and after the plot is displayed, use the Graph Options Dialog to invert the right axis and expand the scales of both the left and right axes (so it doesn't overlap another data series).

 ### Tool Properties Dialog {#tool_properties_dialog}

 The Tool Properties dialog is used to describe the properties of an add-in tool that has been added to the Tools menu of SWMM's Main Menu bar.
 It contains the following data entry fields:

 Tool Name

 This is the name to be used for the tool when it is displayed in the Tools Menu.

 Program

 Enter the full path name to the program that will be launched when the tool is selected.
 You can click the   [FileBrowse] button to bring up a standard Windows file selection dialog from which you can search for the tool's executable file name.

 Working Directory

 This field contains the name of the directory that will be used as the working directory when the tool is launched.
 You can click the [FileBrowse] button to bring up a standard directory selection dialog from which you can search for the desired directory.
 You can also enter the macro symbol $PROJDIR to utilize the current SWMM project's directory or $SWMMDIR to use the directory where the SWMM 5 executable resides.
 Either of these macros can also be inserted into the Working Directory field by selecting its name in the list of macros provided on the dialog and then clicking the [GreenPlusBtn] button.
 This field can be left blank, in which case the system's current directory will be used.

 Parameters

 This field contains the list of command line arguments that the tool's executable program expects to see when it is launched.
 Multiple parameters can be entered field as long as they are separated by spaces.
 A number of special macro symbols have been pre-defined, as listed in the Macros list box of the dialog, to simplify the process of listing the command line parameters.
 When one of these macro symbols is inserted into the list of parameters, it will be expanded to its true value when the tool is launched.
 A specific macro symbol can either be typed into the Parameters field or be selected from the Macros list (by clicking on it) and then added to the parameter list by clicking the [GreenPlusBtn] button.

 Disable SWMM while executing

 Check this option if SWMM should be minimized and disabled while the tool is executing.
-Normally you will need to employ this option if the tool produces a modified input file or output file, such as when the
-$INPFILE or $OUTFILE macros are used as command line parameters.
+Normally you will need to employ this option if the tool produces a modified input file or output file, such as when the $INPFILE or $OUTFILE macros are used as command line parameters.
 When this option is enabled, SWMM's main window will be minimized and will not respond to user input until the tool is terminated.

 Update SWMM after closing

 Check this option if SWMM should be updated after the tool finishes executing.
 This option can only be selected if the option to disable SWMM while the tool is executing was first selected.
 Updating can occur in two ways.
 If the $INPFILE macro was used as a command line parameter for the tool and the corresponding temporary input file produced by SWMM was updated, then the current project's data will be replaced with the data contained in the updated temporary input file.
 If the $OUTFILE macro was used as a command line parameter, and its corresponding file is found to contain a valid set of output results after the tool closes, then the contents of this file will be used to display simulation results within the SWMM workspace.

 Generally speaking, the suppliers of third-party tools will provide instructions on what settings should be used in the Tool Properties dialog to properly register their tool with SWMM.

 Special Macro Symbols